 And the conversation moves on, putting your salesperson immediately in touch with your buyer and providing your buyer with the information he needs to move forward, given where he is in his consideration process.
 James sends Ken a confirmation for the call scheduled on Friday and a link to the appropriate case study.
 As you can see, messaging increases sales responsiveness.
 The above conversation could take place in as little as 10 to 15 minutes where that initial email might have sat languishing for days, buried in Ken’s inbox.

-Taking the Risk Out of Texting for Business
+Taking the Risk Out of SMS Messages for Business

 Even better, your messaging automation platform will archive every message sent and received providing a conversational history that can be referred to over time to ensure continued relevance in the messages that get sent.